 There are also loop hiking trails in the park ranging from one to four km long.
 After leaving Presqu’ile, continue west on the Ontario Kings Highway (Hwy 2) which will take you into the seaside community of Port Hope before changing direction to parallel the 401 on its north side.
 You can continue on Hwy 2 if you wish or choose to keep to the coastline by taking Lakeshore Road as far as Bond Head.
 The quickest way into Toronto from here is on the 401 which will take you past the cities of Oshawa and Pickering.
 If you still have plenty of time to get back to Toronto however, consider staying on Highway 2.

 Drop your RV back to our Toronto depot before the time shown in your rental contract.
-If you’re flying back home today our friendly staff would be happy to provide complimentary transfers to the airport.
+If you’re flying back home today our friendly staff would be happy to call you a taxi transfer.

 Alternative My Canada Trips Holidays That May Interest You